ajeetraina/hands-on-with-kubernetes-azure/docs/demos/02-healthcheck-demo.md

 We will explore high availability of a workload after a failed deployment.

-These steps are to be executed in the Google Cloud Shell.
+These steps are to be executed in the Azure Cloud Shell.

 ## 1. Navigate to the Workshop Directory (if necessary)

 ```
-cd hands-on-with-kubernetes-gke
+cd hands-on-with-kubernetes-azure
 ```

 ## 2. Execute the Kubernetes Service and Healthy Deployment